Mo7ammedFarahat/BioinformaticsWorkshop-Jan25/README.md

 | `cd`    | Change directory: allows moving from one directory to another |
 | `ls`    | Lists a directory's content                          |

+### pwd Command

+- `pwd`: Print Working Directory.
+- Displays the absolute path of your current location in the file system.
+- Try `pwd` on your terminal.
+- Example output: `/home/YourUsername`

+### ls Command

+- `ls` lists the content of the current directory by default.
+- Command structure: `ls [OPTION] [dirname]`.

+##### Useful Options:
+- `-l`: Shows sizes, modified date and time, file or folder name, owner of file, and permissions.
+- `-a`: Lists all files, including hidden files starting with `.`.
+- `-lh`: Shows sizes in an easily readable format.
+- `-R`: Recursively lists sub-directories.
+- `-lS`: Sorts by file sizes.

+### Creating a Directory

+- `mkdir`: Makes a directory.
+- Command structure: `mkdir dirname [path]`.
+- `mkdir dirname`: Creates a directory with the specified `dirname` in your current working directory.
+- To create a directory elsewhere, specify the path: `mkdir dirname path`.

+### Commands Basic Structure

+The general structure of commands in Unix/Linux is:

+#### Examples:
+- `ls –lh /home/Watson/NU`: Lists the contents of `/home/Watson/NU` in a human-readable format.
+- `pwd`: Prints the absolute path of the current working directory.
+- `mkdir Test1`: Creates a directory named `Test1` in the current working directory.

+### What You Should Know About File Names in Linux

+- There is no real distinction between the names of ordinary files and the names of directory files.
+- No two files in the same directory can have the same name.
+- Files in different directories can have the same name.
+- Linux is case-sensitive: `Sanger`, `sanger`, and `SANGER` are different and represent three distinct files.
+- In most cases, file extensions (e.g., `.txt`, `.exe`) are optional.

+### Move in the File System

+- `cd`: Changes the working directory.
+- Command structure: `cd <path>`.
+- Specify the path name of the directory you want to move to.
+- The path can be specified as either:
+  - **Absolute path**: The full path from the root directory.
+  - **Relative path**: The path relative to your current working directory.

+### Remove a Directory

+- `rmdir`: Removes a directory.
+- Command structure: `rmdir dirname [path]`.
+- It removes the `dirname` directory.
+- The directory should be in your current working directory.
+- To remove it from elsewhere, specify the path: `rmdir dirname path_to_directory`.
+- `rmdir` only works if the directory is empty.
+- If the directory contains files or subdirectories, an error message will appear: `Directory not empty`.
+- To remove a directory and its contents, use `rm -r` (recursive), which will recursively remove the directory and all its contents.

+### How to Get Help for a Command from the Terminal

+ `man commandname`: In Linux, this command is used to display the user manual for any command that can be run in the terminal.

+## Useful shortcuts
+- `cd`: When used with no arguments, `cd` changes the working directory to your home directory.
+- `cd ~user_name`: Moves to the specified user's home directory.
+- `Ctrl+A`: Move the cursor to the beginning of the command line.
+- `Ctrl+C`: End a running program and return to the prompt.
+- `Ctrl+D`: Logout from the current shell session; equivalent to `exit`.
+- `Tab`: Autocomplete a file name.
+- `Tab` + `Tab`: Displays command completion possibilities.
+- `Ctrl+L`: Clear the terminal.
 ## Manipulating files, useful commands and tips
 Content for this section.